 Current Graduate Students

-Elizabeth is a first year graduate student in the Sustainable Food Systems program.
+Elizabeth is a second year graduate student in the Sustainable Food Systems program.
 She grew up in Castle Rock, Colorado and then moved to Bozeman, Montana to get her Bachelors Degree.
 She graduated with a degree in Agroecology in the Spring of 2016.
 Her research interests include behavioral economics and how they apply to human nutrition choices, biofortification of crops, and local food systems.

 Current Undergraduate Students